 S4.01 A Chapter shall be an established and identifiable association of members perpetuating itself and holding at the pleasure of the Fraternity a duly-issued charter.

-S4.02 The designation active chapter shall apply and refer to any chapter duly chartered at, and associated by charter with, an institution of higher learning.
+S4.02 The designation active chapter shall apply and refer to any chapter composed of members who are pursuing a program of study at an institution of higher learning designated by the Fraternity.

 E4.02-1 Each eligible undergraduate chapter and colony shall maintain membership in an Interfraternity Council, where applicable, that is NIC Standards compliant, and pays annual NIC dues.